How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Secure Mounting Bracket

-Bracket Bolts: Use a wrench or screwdriver to secure the bolts that hold the mounting bracket to the ceiling box.
+Bracket Bolts: Use a wrench or screwdriver to tighten the bolts that connect the mounting bracket to the ceiling box.

-Check for Movement: After tightening, gently pull on the fan to check for any movement that might indicate loose connections.
+Check for Movement: After tightening, gently pull on the fan to make sure it doesn’t move, which could mean there are still loose connections.

 Inspect Electrical Connections